Pbartek/pyobd-pi-TFT/README.md

 What is OBD-II?
 OBD stands for On-Board Diagnostics, and this standard connector has been mandated in the US since 1996.
 Now you can think of OBD-II as an on-board computer system that is responsible for monitoring your vehicle’s engine, transmission, and emissions control components.

 Vehicles that comply with the OBD-II standards will have a data connector within about 2 feet of the steering wheel.
 The OBD connector is officially called a SAE J1962 Diagnostic Connector, but is also known by DLC, OBD Port, or OBD connector.
-It has positions for 16 pins, and looks like this:
+It has positions for 16 pins.

 pyOBD?
 pyOBD (aka pyOBD-II or pyOBD2) is an open source OBD-II (SAE-J1979) compliant scantool software written entirely in Python.
 It is designed to interface with low-cost ELM 32x OBD-II diagnostic interfaces such as ELM-USB.
 It will basically allow you to talk to your car's ECU, display fault codes, display measured values, read status tests, etc.